ThelianTech-Hobby-Projects/Factorio-Mods/plans/metalurgy.md

 - Carnallite Ore: Main source of Magnesium/Potassium, Primarily used for Agricultural and Scientific research.
 - Phosphorite Ore: Main source of Phosphorous, Primarily used for Agricultural and Scientific research.
 - Petalite Ore: Main source of Lithium, Used in Advanced Eletrconics and Power Storage.
-- Wolframite Ore: Main source of Tugsten,
+- Wolframite Ore: Main source of Tungsten,
 - Sperrylite Ore: main Source of Platinum, Primarly used in Advanced Electionics and Advanced Components.
 - Zircon Ore: main source of Zirconium, Used in Nuclear Technology, Specifically Fuel Rods.
 - Monazite Ore: Main source of Holmium, Used in Nuclear Technology, Specifically Control Rods.